 A partridge in a pear tree”

 Most of you know this old Christmas song, I know it’s not yet the time for it.
-Though I had my last dinner in a restaurant while listening to jingle bells, odd enough.
-Some days ago my true love went to Germany and Spain and back home he gave me German cooking magazines.
-One of them is dedicated and packed with mouth watering recipes for apples and pears.
-No partridge in a pear tree but I would love to have such a tree and bake all the nice treats in this magazine.
+Though odd enough, they played jingle bells in a restaurant I had dinner last night.
+Some days ago Mr. F traveled to Europe and bought me some German cooking magazines.
+Lust auf Genuss is one of them and full of mouth watering recipes with apples and pears.
+No partridge but I would love to have a pear and apple tree and bake all the nice treats in this magazine.

-That’s not all Mr. F brought home from his recent trip to Europe.
-He also arrived with an over a week long jet-lag.
-Which was the cause for: “are you still asleep?” at night times.
+That’s not all Mr. F brought home from his recent trip because he also arrived with an over a week long jet-lag.
+Which caused dumm questions in middle of the night like: “are you still asleep?”.
 What kind of question is that anyway?
 At 3 am?
 I don’t wanna sound like a sissy, but not enough sleep makes me sluggish and I don’t even want to mention the other side-effects.
-Spending one week overtired and exhausted was let’s say challenging.
+Spending one week overtired and exhausted had been painful.
 Concluding I have to say this bunch of cooking magazines came with a high price tag for my well-being, but totally worth in view of bringing some Caribbean treats into our autumn days.
-And I am able to share this cake with my true love and two great friends who are coming all the way from Kansas City to visit us!
+And I am looking forward to share this Caribbean pear coconut cake with my true love and two great friends who are coming all the way from Kansas City to visit us!

-One of my favorite German cooking magazines is Lust auf Genuss unfortunately not available here in the US (or not that I know of).
-My mum is collecting all issues for me and every time someone makes the way over the ocean, I get a stack of magazines.
-It’s not that we are traveling every week to Europe so I get most of the issues when they are out of season.
-Autumn arrives some weeks later here in mid south and that’s the reason why 09/12 “Äpfel & Birnen” (apples and pears) is just in time and it’s one of the best issues to far.
-I had been slobbering all over the pictures and finally decides it has to be the Caribbean pear cake.
+Autumn arrives some weeks later here in mid south and that’s the reason why Lust auf Genuss issue 09/12 “Äpfel & Birnen” (apples and pears) is just in time and it’s one of the best issues to far.
+I had been slobbering all over the pictures and finally decides it has to be the Caribbean pear coconut cake.
 I don’t own a 26 cm springform pan and just ‘downsized’ the recipe to fit in my 24 cm pan.
-I also swapped starch from the original recipe for whole wheat flour, which made the texture more rustic.
+I also swapped starch from the original recipe for whole wheat flour, which made the texture rather rustic.

 - for the cake batter: